samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 }
 ```

-* `_PLD` does exist in real macs ACPI, but I am not sure if macOS actually uses it AFAIK they actually use kext to map their USB.
+* `_PLD` does exist in ACPI of actual macs, but I am not sure if macOS actually uses it. [afaik](https://dictionary.cambridge.org/us/dictionary/english/afaik) they actually use kext to map their USB.
 * The idea of `_STA`ing, and re-assigning `_ADR` was inspired by SSDT-USB-Reset generated by USBMap, and  SSDT-RHUB.
 * This guide lacks information regarding the 3rd Byte in the `_UPC` method for USB-C port (capabilities), please refer to the ACPI Specification for more information.
 * Information regarding `_UPC` method are from 5T33Z0's ACPI USB Mapping guide, and the ACPI Specification.